What to do with a Dead Beehive?

 Clean the Hive Boxes

-Some beekeepers believe it is a good practice to wash the box in a light bleach solution.
+What about the hive boxes, do they need to be cleaned or sanitized.
+Some beekeepers believe it is a good practice to wash beehive boxes (from dead hives) in a light bleach solution.
 I’m not sure it helps but it shouldn’t hurt.

-If the dead beehive has become a “hot mess” before you discovered it, you might see wax moth cocoons in the wooden ware.
+If the dead hive has become a “hot mess” before you discovered it, you might see wax moth cocoons in the wooden ware.

 You can simply scrape them off and scorch the inside of the hive box with a torch if you wish.
 This should kill any hidden moth eggs.